 Rennes To Onzain

 The D775 was our chosen road for this leg, heading south before cutting across country from Le Lion-d’Angers where I took a detour across to join the D770 to Chateauneuf-sur-Sarthe.
-From there we joined the minor roads across to Chateau Renault before turning south to Onzain, home of Domaine de Dugny – our first stop.
+From there, we joined the minor roads across to Chateau Renault before turning south to Onzain, home of Domaine de Dugny – our first stop.

-I will post a link to the map along with route card for those who are interested once I am back in the UK.
-For now the floor feels like it’s moving so I think I need to lie down.
+I will post a link to the map along with a route card for those who are interested once I am back in the UK.
+For now, the floor feels like it’s moving so I think I need to lie down.
 Wasn’t expecting that- I feel like I’m still on the ferry!